CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Exercise 3.md

 1. What do you notice from the above output?
 What are these networks, and where do they come from?
 Because the VM in the spoke vNet is associated with the Default Route table in Virtual Hub, it similarly receives the same routes from the prior step and allows it to reach networks connected to the virtual WAN, plus the additional vhub-1 network (192.168.10.0/24).

-## Task 4: Azure VPN gateway effective routes
+## Task 4: Virtual Hub effective routes

 This task helps you monitor Virtual WAN site-to-site VPN BGP information using the BGP Dashboard.
 Using the BGP dashboard, you can monitor BGP peers, advertised routes, and learned routes.
 The BGP dashboard is available for site-to-site VPNs that are configured to use BGP.
 The BGP dashboard can be accessed on the page for the site that you want to monitor.